 Introduction to Business & Computing at Plashet School

 The Computing and Business department is staffed by four specialist teachers.
 Each teacher is based in a modern ICT suite that is equipped with 30 networked computers.
-Students have access to the latest software and various on-line facilities such as our virtual learning environment (VLE).
-We make extensive use of the VLE which is called Fronter.
-Homework tasks, assignments and other resources are all available on Fronter which gives students access 24 hours a day, seven days per week.
-Homework and assignments are submitted for marking on-line and feedback can also be given on-line.
+Students have access to the latest software and various online facilities such as our virtual learning environment (VLE).
+We use Google Classroom extensively which means students are able to access their work and resources online both in school and at home an any device with a browser.
+Homework and assignments are usually submitted for marking online and feedback can also be given on-line.

 All students follow the new National Curriculum programme of study for computing.
 The subject of computing allows students to develop their knowledge and skills in three related areas:

 - Computing – The study of how computers work both practically and theoretically.
 This includes topics such as data representation, binary, binary logic gates, hardware, and programming.
 The programming units of work develop problem solving and computational thinking skills.

 - Information Communication Technology (ICT) – The study of how computer technology is used in the wider world.
 Students will learn how to use key applications and understand their role in data processing and communication.